How much does your course cost?

 Las Vegas, NV 89107

-to top
+back to top

 How long does your course take to complete?

 If you have no background at all, it will take 60 days, with about 2 hours of study per day on average, to complete our course.
 Thus, it will take about 120 hours in all to go from zero knowledge to expert on the material tested in the patent bar exam.
-If you have some sort of background in patent law then you can complete our course in as little as 90 hours of study.
+If you have some sort of background in patent law, then you can complete our course in as little as 90 hours of study.

-to top
+back to top

-If you pay via credit card you get access right away (within 15 minutes).
+If you pay via credit card, you get access right away (within 15 minutes).
 If you pay via eCheck, then access takes 24 hours, since PayPal takes longer to confirm this payment method.

-to top
+back to top

-does a patent practitioners earn?
+What does a patent practitioner earn?

-above those of attorneys in general.
-Salaries generally start at $140,000 and go up to more than $300,000 for those that have been practicing
+Starting salaries are significantly above those of attorneys in general.
+Salaries generally start at $140,000 and go up to more than $300,000 for those that have been practicing for a more than a few years.
+Patent agents make somewhat less when starting out, about $80,214.

-to top
+back to top

-market for patent practitioners?
+What's the job market for patent practitioners?

 "LAW FIRMS EXPANDING IP PRACTICES

 The need for IP legal assistance has exploded in the past decade as more companies rely on ideas, technologies and processes.
-That has led to a boom in the number of IP attorneys - a field some consider recession-proof."
+That has led to a boom in the number of IP attorneys - a field some consider "recession-proof".

 A.E.
 Feldman Associates, Inc., Executive Job Search Firm